NikolaiAndrov/OrderApi-CQRS/README.md

 - Optimized strictly for data retrieval

+### Validation

+- All commands are validated using FluentValidation before they are handled.
+- If validation fails, the request is rejected early.

+### MediatR

+- Controllers do not contain business logic.
+- They send commands or queries through MediatR, keeping controllers thin and clean.

 ### Events & Projections

 - The system uses events and projections to keep the read database in sync with the write database: